 Hi, I’m Stephanie.
 Welcome to my food blog.
 Figs are my favorite fruit.
 I could go on and on…the taste, the look, the symbolism.
-My ultimate goal in life is to taste great food, learn how to make it at home and document my experiences.

 I have an M.S. degree in Nutrition Education from Teachers College Columbia University, and I am registered dietitian nutritionist (RDN).
-I currently work as a clinical nutrition coordinator at a hospital in Brooklyn, NY, where I collaborate with members of the health care team to provide medical nutrition therapy to patients in an acute care setting.

-In college I studied nutritional science-dietetics and I also worked as a pastry cook and tried to “stage” (intern) in as many restaurants as I could.
-I moved from the Bay Area to New York City about six years ago to work full time in a restaurant kitchen as a pastry cook lady.
-I can’t seem to get myself out of the kitchen, so this blog documents a lot of the cooking that I do at home.
+In college I studied Nutritional Science-Dietetics and I also worked as a pastry cook and tried to “stage” (intern) in as many restaurants as I could.
+After college, I moved to New York City to work full time in a restaurant kitchen as a pastry cook before going back to school.
+I went from working in the restaurant world to being a dietitian at a hospital, where I provided medical nutrition therapy to patients in the intensive care units and general medical-surgery units.

 I suppose that the best advice I have to offer is to keep cooking and baking.
 Your kitchen will probably get messy.
 Sometimes you will drop your cake while it is still in the oven and sometimes you will over-bake your cookies and sometimes you will forget to add that extra cup of sugar and everything seems to fall to pieces.